Spam Checker

 - Attention-grabbing: "amazing," "incredible," "revolutionary," "breakthrough"

-How you format your email can significantly impact its deliverability.
+How you format your email can significantly impact its deliverability in Spam Checker tests.
 Even legitimate content can be flagged if formatted like typical spam.

 - Avoid ALL CAPS in subject lines or body text